ioki-mobility/transitland-gql-client/README.md

 ## Usage

 GenQL provides a neat [converter](https://genql.vercel.app/converter) from GraphQL to TypeScript.
-So you can acutally just test the queries you want to use in the [playground](https://www.transit.land/documentation/api/graphql-console).
+So you can actually just test the queries you want to use in the [playground](https://www.transit.land/documentation/api/graphql-console).

 ## License